Pressure Washing Before Painting in Newcastle

 Washing concrete and driveways

-After washing, concrete needs ample drying time because it absorbs water deep into the slab.
-Test with a moisture meter or tape a plastic sheet to the surface for 24 hours — if moisture collects on the underside, the slab needs more time.
+Drying requirements: Concrete absorbs water deeply into the slab and requires extended drying time before painting.
+Test with a moisture meter (readings below 5% are safe) or tape plastic to the surface for 24 hours — moisture collection underneath indicates the slab needs more time.

 Recommended wait times before painting